nickpeplow/flarum/public/automate/cli/README.md

 #### How It Works

 1. The script identifies keywords in the database that don't have a tag assigned (and aren't marked as 'rejected')
+2. Keywords are grouped into batches (default 5 per batch) for efficient processing
-2. For each keyword, it sends a request to OpenRouter with:
+3. For each batch, it sends a single request to OpenRouter with:
-   - The keyword text
+   - A list of keywords with their IDs
    - A structured JSON representation of available tags and categories
-3. The structured tag data includes:
+4. The structured tag data includes:
    - Categories (parent tags) always marked as non-assignable and without IDs
    - Child tags with their actual database IDs and marked as assignable
    - A clear hierarchical organization that reflects the tag structure in the database
-4. OpenRouter analyzes the keyword and suggests the most appropriate tag
+5. OpenRouter analyzes all keywords in the batch and suggests the most appropriate tag for each
-5. The response includes:
+6. The response includes a suggestion for each keyword containing:
+   - The keyword ID from the batch
    - The exact tag ID from the database
    - The tag name
    - A confidence score between 0.0 and 1.0
-6. The script takes one of two actions based on the confidence score:
+7. The script processes each suggestion and takes one of two actions based on the confidence score:
-   - If the confidence score meets the minimum threshold, the script assigns the suggested tag to the keyword
+   - If the confidence score meets the minimum threshold, the script assigns the suggested tag to the keyword and marks it as 'approved'
    - If the confidence score is below the minimum threshold, the keyword is marked with a 'rejected' status and won't be processed again
-7. Results are displayed in the console with detailed information about each suggestion
+8. Results are displayed in the console with detailed information about each suggestion
-8. Statistics are saved to track usage over time
+9. Statistics are saved to track usage over time

 #### Tag Structure Format